StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 # Introduction to Python
 <p> Hello!
 And welcome to Streetcode!!
 It's great to have you here!
 If you're reading this, you're in the Intro to Hack class, ready to learn Python!
-This is probably your first class, so we're going to start by showing you what Python is, and why we learn it! </p>
+We're going to start by showing you what Python is, and why we learn it! </p>

 # What is Python?
 <p> Have you ever wondered how people build apps, or create websites?
 Everything on your computer is powered by lines of instructions that tell the computer exactly what to do.
 We call these lines of instructions "code", and "coding" is nothing but the process of writing those instructions out one-by-one.
 Python is one of the "languages" used to give the computer instructions - and it's definitely one of the better ones!
 Here's what Python "code" looks like: